LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 --------------

 BlowFish requires a seed in order to encrypt or decrypt a string.
-The same seed which was used to encrypt data using the `encrypt_blowfish` method must be passed to the `decrypt_blowfish` method to decrypt that data.
+The same seed that was used to encrypt data using the `encrypt_blowfish` method must be passed to the `decrypt_blowfish` method to decrypt that data.
 If you lose the key used to encrypt data then the data will be essentially unrecoverable.

 Seeds can be any string between 4 characters and 112 characters long.
 Pick the longest string possible to ensure a secure encryption.
 Ideal seeds contain a mix of letters, digits, and punctuation.

 The security considerations of storing, transmitting, and hard-coding seed values is beyond the scope of this book.
-In the examples that follow, we present methodologies which are easy to use, but may not provide the highest level of security possible.
+The examples that follow present methodologies that are easy to use, but may not provide the highest level of security possible.
 You should consult a security expert if security is very important for your website.